New Construction Technology Planning

 Residential New Construction

-New apartment and condo buildings should include video intercom infrastructure in each unit (modern cloud-based systems) or traditional wiring (older systems).
-Access control wiring reaches all unit doors.
-Comprehensive conduit allows future smart home upgrades.
-Common areas have security camera infrastructure and WiFi coverage planning.
-Modern residential buildings include fiber backbone supporting future gigabit Internet.
+New apartment and condo buildings should include video intercom infrastructure in each unit, access control wiring to all unit doors, comprehensive conduit for future smart home upgrades, and fiber backbone supporting future gigabit Internet.

 Office Buildings

-New office buildings require extensive networking infrastructure supporting modern work environments.
 Cat6a or fiber runs to every office and conference room.
 Access control infrastructure protects sensitive areas.
-Security camera infrastructure covers lobbies, hallways, and exterior.
+Security camera infrastructure covers lobbies and exterior.
 Meeting rooms have AV infrastructure supporting video conferencing.
-Equipment rooms have adequate space and cooling for network infrastructure.

 Mixed-Use Developments

 Buildings combining retail, office, and residential require thoughtful infrastructure planning.
-Separate zones have independent access control and security.
-Retail areas have point-of-sale networking and surveillance.
-Office areas have VoIP and video conferencing infrastructure.
-Residential areas have intercom and access control.
+Separate zones have independent access control.
 Unified backbone connects all zones under centralized building management.

 Healthcare Facilities

-New medical facilities require HIPAA-compliant infrastructure.
-Network segmentation separates patient data from general-purpose networks.
+HIPAA-compliant infrastructure with network segmentation separating patient data from general-purpose networks.
 Biometric access control protects sensitive areas.
-Video surveillance meets legal requirements while respecting privacy.
-Infrastructure supports telemedicine and remote monitoring equipment.
-Redundant systems ensure continued operation during emergencies.
+Redundant systems ensure operation during emergencies.

 Educational Facilities

-New schools and universities require extensive WiFi supporting thousands of devices.
+Extensive WiFi supporting thousands of devices.
 Security infrastructure protects students and assets.
 Classroom AV infrastructure supports modern education.
-Library networks accommodate research requirements.
-Dormitory infrastructure supports student life.
-Campus networks connect multiple buildings through fiber backbone.
+Campus networks connect multiple buildings through fiber.

 Hospitality Properties

 Hotels, resorts, and restaurants require guest WiFi, in-room systems, conference room AV, and operational networks.
-Digital signage infrastructure supports lobby displays and wayfinding.
-VoIP infrastructure enables guest services.
-Security systems protect guests and assets.
-Room automation supports modern hospitality expectations.
+Digital signage infrastructure supports lobby displays.
+Room automation supports modern hospitality.

 Cost Savings from Planning